stackrev/vue_mobiledetection/article/readme.md

 ![Image: Firebase Auth](deviceAuthentication.jpg "Firebase Auth")

-## Fun with databases
+## Databases for your Data Needs

 Now that we can identify the user, we can save data for them - or us.
 Let's add the firebase database service to our mobile app.

 `yarn add firebase/database`

-We will access the database with the following apis"
+We will access the database with the following apis:

 ```javascript
 import {